mulias/possum_parser_language/docs/overview.md

 ```

 The sequence operator `p1 & p2` matches `p1` and then matches and returns `p2`.
-This behavior is similar to `>`, but `&` has higher precedence and is useful
+This behavior is similar to `>`, but `&` has lower precedence.
-when grouping steps in a larger parser.
+Counter-intuitively, "lower" in this case means that parsers on either side of
+the `&` get grouped together, creating a series of parsing steps without extra
+parentheses.
 ```
   $ possum -p "int & ws & int | "foo" & ws & int" -i "1 foo 3"
   3